Niabi Zoo: Amenities

 Events: Animal event days (giraffe, snow leopard, endangered species, etc.), Boo at the Zoo Halloween, Pints for Preservation, Dine with the Animals and many more!

 Other: Playground, picnic areas, pavilions, education center, gift shop, concessions, facility rentals, etc.

-Master Plan
+Master plan

 In 2018, the zoo released its master plan for the next six years.
 Since then, the White Rhino exhibit was completed in 2021.
-African Painted Dogs and Prairie Dogs will be completed in 2022-23.
+African Painted Dogs and Prairie Dogs was completed in 2023–24.

-Financial Support
+Financial support

 Niabi Zoo is funded through the Rock Island County Forest Preserve District, Zoo admission, program fees, memberships, grants, a small percentage of tax support, as well as donations and fundraising efforts from the Niabi Zoo and Forest Preserves Foundation.